cvicens/oc-up-rhmap/README.md

 # Create a secret to hold docker hub credentials and link it to the default account for pulling images

-First we need to create a secret (**rhmap-dockerio** in our example) with our docker hub credentials (you have to be added to organization 'rhmap' in order to be able to pull all the needed images).
+First we need to create a secret (**rhmap-dockerio** in our example) with our docker hub credentials (you need to to be added to organization 'rhmap' in order to be able to pull all the needed images).
 Next example shows how to create the secret.

 ```
 $ oc secrets new-dockercfg rhmap-dockerio  --docker-server=https://index.docker.io/v1/ --docker-username=<DOCKER_USER> --docker-password=<DOCKER_PASS> --docker-email=<DOCKER_EMAIL>